Japan–Portugal relations: Jesuits in Japan

 While working in Malacca in December 1547, Francisco Xavier met Anjirō.
 A former samurai on the run for murder, Anjirō had heard about Xavier's work and left Japan specifically to learn Catholicism from him.
 The two became friends, exchanging knowledge of their cultures while working together for a year in Goa.
 Then, with Anjirō as his translator, Xavier traveled through Japan between 15 August 1549 and 15 November 1551, starting in Kagoshima.
 He laid the foundation for the Jesuits' missionary activity and thus introduced Christianity to Japan.
 Other Portuguese Jesuits like Francisco Cabral and Gaspar Coelho visited Japan in 1570 and continued to carry out Christian missionary activities in Kyushu, later leading several lords of the region to Christianize.
 Tenshō envoys were also sent to Europe in the late sixteenth century.
 The Jesuits initially missionized exclusively, then in competition with other Christian monastic orders, but also significantly promoted cultural, scientific, institutional, business and diplomatic exchange.

-In addition to the religious aspect, European culture was taught in many areas, such as music, theater, Western painting and art.
-They published printed matter in Latin, Portuguese and romanized and transcribed Japanese and spread knowledge in areas such as cartography, astronomy, medicine, military, and even gastronomy where the iconic national dish Tempura took its influence after the Jesuits cooking methods.
-Keiran Sommen and sweet candies such as Konpeitō and Castella cakes from Nagasaki were also mastered by the locals.
+In addition to their religious activities, Portuguese merchants introduced a wide range of European cultural practices to Japan.
+They taught Western techniques in fields such as art, music, theater, and painting, and produced printed materials in Latin, Portuguese, and romanized Japanese, helping to disseminate European knowledge.
+Jesuit schools and workshops became centers for instruction in subjects including cartography, astronomy, medicine, metallurgy, Western-style military science, entertainment, and cuisine.

+European leisure activities also took root in Japanese society during this period.
+Card games such as karuta, derived from Portuguese playing cards, later known as hanafuda developed into popular pastimes and eventually became embedded in Japanese cultural traditions.
+In culinary, the Jesuits cooking methods also influenced the development of tempura and nanbanzuke, which evolved into some of Japan’s iconic dishes.
+Local confectioners in Nagasaki also adopted Portuguese techniques to create sweets such as keiran somen (fios de ovos), konpeitō, and castella cake, all of which became enduring elements of Japanese gastronomy.

-Tempura – a Japanese dish influenced by Portuguese frying techniques.
+Tempura, a Japanese dish influenced by Portuguese frying techniques.

+Nanbanzuke, a Japanese fried and pickled seafood variant of the Portuguese escabeche.

-Castella – sponge cake introduced by Portuguese missionaries.
+Castella, a sponge cake introduced by Portuguese missionaries.